A succinct guide of Tokorozawa Sakura Town, Japan’s newest and coolest pop culture town. Last update January 26th 2023 with event information.

 The museum, called Kadokawa Musashino Museum or Kadokawa Culture Museum (Kadcul for short), combines a library, galleries and museums.
 It looks absolutely stunning.
 It has multiple floors and the library has nine areas including a Bookshelf Theater.
 Initially they were calling it a “forest of books”, but they changed the name around July 2020.

 Within Kadokawa Museum the museums and galleries are all run separately.
 There is always something to do or see.
 For example, the anime museum hosts different exclusive exhibitions a couple of times a year.
 You can keep abreast of the most current exhibition in the EJ Anime Museum in this post here.
-In winter / spring 2022 there is a Gundam the Origin Exhibition in the Anime museum.
-In the Grand Gallery you can see the Ukiyo-e exhibition from Paris.
-Likewise, the Grand Gallery also hosts several different exhibitions within a year.
-In winter 2022 the main exhibition is Ukiyo-e theater from Paris.
+The Grand Gallery is the main exhibition hall.
+The Grand Gallery also hosts several different exhibitions within a year.
+In the second half of 2022 the main exhibition is Immersive Van Gogh.

 It is strongly recommended that you book in advance for any of the exhibitions at Kadokawa Culture Museum, especially on the weekend.
 Each exhibition and part of the facility have different costs, but on average budget for around 2000 yen per adult.